jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 (3) One month after the date of the public notice, the local authority may apply to the District Court nearest to where the land is situated for an order that—
   (a) declares the land to be abandoned; and
   (b) authorises the local authority to sell or lease the land.
+(3A) The application must include evidence that the land is not land described in section 62A(1)﻿(a) and (b).
 (4) The District Court may direct the local authority to give notice of the application to any persons, as it thinks fit, in addition to the rules for service under the District Court Rules.
 (5) The local authority may, in its discretion, proceed under section 67 to sell or lease abandoned land if the requirements of that section are met.
 (6) For the purposes of this section, due inquiry includes, but is not limited to, inquiry of any public agency that holds land records.

 ### 78 Court may order sale or lease of abandoned land
-If the District Court is satisfied that section 77 has been complied with, it may make an order to— (a) declare the land to be abandoned; and
+If the District Court is satisfied that section 77 has been complied with and the land is not land described in section 62A(1), it may make an order to—
+  (a) declare the land to be abandoned; and
   (b) authorise the local authority to sell or lease the land under sections 79 to 83, subject to any advertising requirements that the court thinks appropriate.